 Legionella contamination risk is a real, live management issue.
 You need to be on top of it at all times, not just sign off an annual risk review.
 The consequences of failure to control it are rightly recognised as too big a risk to take.
 Whatever control regime you have adopted it is very likely that you will be employing and following the advice of a professional water safety service provider.
 Nevertheless, it is still you as owner, occupier or employer that have the legal liability to ensure compliance with the law.

-In 2018 a total of 814 cases were reported – and this for a disease which is known to be potentially fatal and for which there is a comprehensive regulatory framework designed to prevent outbreaks.
+According to latest published figures the three year mean number of cases frm 2017-2019 was 459, with 57% acquired in the UK – and this for a disease which is known to be potentially fatal and for which there is a comprehensive regulatory framework designed to prevent outbreaks.
 In all likelihood, the organisations affected thought they had their water hygiene processes under control.
 So, what’s going wrong?

 Unfortunately, compliance can all too often be a tick-box exercise.
 Real control and good water hygiene have to involve all appropriate staff in an organisation having a role and understanding what it ought to involve